-The following figure illustrates how an IBM storage system (DS8000 , XIV or Spectrum Accelerate) is connected to the OpenStack cloud environment and provides storage resources when the IBM Storage Driver for OpenStack is installed on the OpenStack Cinder nodes.
+The following figure illustrates how an IBM storage system is connected to the OpenStack cloud environment and provides storage resources when the IBM Storage Driver for OpenStack is installed on the OpenStack Cinder nodes.

-The OpenStack cloud is connected to the IBM storage system over Fibre Channel or iSCSI (iSCSI is supported only with XIV and Spectrum Accelerate systems).
+The OpenStack cloud is connected to the IBM storage system over Fibre Channel or iSCSI (DS8870 systems support only Fibre Channel connections).